sofrida/sofrida.github.io/contact.md

 permalink: /contact/
 ---

-If you are received our notification mail, you can request us the detailed vulnerability report for your app.
+If you received our notification mail, you can request us the detailed vulnerability report for your app.

 ## Please include the following information in the email: